-The Jeep Cherokee is one of the best-known SUV nameplates around the globe.
-And while the Cherokee disappeared from 2001 to 2013, it's now back.
-In its new form, the Cherokee is a good off-roader and a very comfortable, easy street performer; it could possibly be the first compact SUV to do both equally well.
+One old and very well-recognized nameplate, the Jeep Cherokee has returned.
+And it's a good off-roader as well as a very comfortable, easy street performer.
+It could possibly be the first compact SUV to do both equally well.

 And that begs the question: Which is better at taking on everyday family tasks, while still giving off the right SUV flavor and texture?

 The Cherokee's attempts at daring styling are strained, and they don't entirely work for us.
 The grille's too underplayed—isn't it what makes a Jeep look like a Jeep?—and the headlamps are split awkwardly.
 The rest of the sheet metal could be a Rogue or a Santa Fe.
 The cabin's the fix: it's much nicer, much more carefully thought out, much better finished than any Cherokee before it.

 The Forester's redesign last year cleaned up what's admittedly a more functional shape.
 Pretty?
 No, but the payoff for the more sedate look is excellent outward visibility.
 Where the Cherokee's interior is almost showy in its attractiveness, the Forester's cockpit is a workplace planned out for decades of use—think dashboard by Steelcase.